Two thousand years ago, here is a little of what was happening in Heaven and on Earth:

 Eternity had entered into time, the invisible had become visible, and God had submitted Himself to the human experience.

-The infinite embraced the experience of the finite as evidenced in a baby’s cry ringing out in Bethlehem of Judea.
+The infinite embraced the experience of the finite as evidenced in a newborn baby’s cry ringing out in Bethlehem of Judea.

-The vast expanse of heaven’s Paradise, where the Son of God had reigned, gave way to a No-Vacancy sign at the hour of His arrival.
+The vast expanse of heaven’s Paradise, where the Son of God had reigned, gave way to a No-Vacancy sign at the hour of His earthly arrival.
 There was simply no place for Jesus to stay.
-The birds had their nests that first Christmas, and the foxes had their dens, but the glorious Savior had no place to lay His head.
+The birds had their nests that first Advent, and the foxes had their dens, but the glorious Savior had no place to lay His head.